Hornbill-Docs/servicemanager-config/servicemanager-config/reporting/reports.md

 ### Tool bar
 * **Filter**.
 A filter allows you to located reports that you have already created.
 * **Import Reports**.
 A collection of reports can be both imported and exported.
 An import package is a zip file that contains a number of report definition files.
-An import package is created by performing an export.
+An import package is created by performing an export from the reports list.
 This is generally used to move a collection of reports from one instance to another.
 * **Create New Report**.
 This option start the process of creating a new report.
 * **Delete Selected**.
 This option will only be available when one or more reports have been selected within the Report List